St. Luke's Orthodox Anglican Church:

 We are an Evangelical Church.
 We strive to tell of the Good News of the Gospel of Jesus Christ.
 We preach the atoning sacrificial death of Jesus Christ, Son of Man, Son of God, on the Cross.
 It is only through that atoning sacrifice of the Perfect Lamb that God has made open to sinful flesh the gift of grace for all humankind to become holy to God.
 That is the only road that takes us on the journey to heaven.
 This tradition of evangelism is displayed ably by the famous saints of the British Isles, such as Patrick, Columcille, Aidan, Bridgid, Hilda, Botolph, and Chad.

 We are a Reformed and a Protestant Church.
 We acknowledge our debt to the men and women of the Reformation, especially the English reformers, who sought to correct the errors of the medieval Church in the West.
 As a reformed Church, We acknowledge our debt to the English reformers, and endorse the 39 Articles of the English Reformation.
 We interpret the 39 Articles in their literal and historic context.
-As a church in the continuing Anglican movement, we endorse the 1977 Affirmation of St. Louis.

 Ancient and Authentic